colaberry/trust-before-intelligence-book/manuscript/16_glossary.md

 - **CMS:** Centers for Medicare & Medicaid Services — U.S. federal agency that administers Medicare, Medicaid, and the Children's Health Insurance Program.

 - **CNCF:** Cloud Native Computing Foundation — An open-source foundation that hosts critical cloud infrastructure projects including Kubernetes, OpenTelemetry, and Open Policy Agent.

+- **CPT:** Current Procedural Terminology — A standardized medical code set maintained by the American Medical Association used for billing and documentation of medical procedures and services.

 - **CTO:** Chief Technology Officer — Executive responsible for technology strategy, infrastructure, and technical operations.